Breword/tmux/Getting-Started.md

 ---|---|---
-`display-panes-active-colour`|session|The style of the active pane number for `C-b q` `display-panes-colour`|session|The style of the pane numbers, apart from the active pane for`C-b q` `message-style`|session|The style of messages shown on the status line `mode-style`|window|The style of the selection in copy mode `pane-active-border-style`|window|The style of the active pane border `pane-border-format`|window|The format of text that appears in the pane border status line if `pane-border-status` is set
+`display-panes-active-colour`|session|The style of the active pane number for `C-b q` `display-panes-colour`|session|The style of the pane numbers, apart from the active pane for`C-b q` `message-style`|session|The style of messages shown on the status line and of the command prompt `mode-style`|window|The style of the selection in copy mode `pane-active-border-style`|window|The style of the active pane border `pane-border-format`|window|The format of text that appears in the pane border status line if `pane-border-status` is set